 Treating for Fungus and Marking the Tubers

-After removing the tubers from the dip, mark each division with enough information to identify the variety name and (if there are multiples of each variety) which of the plants produced the tuber.
-The “Bottle of Ink in a Pencil” brand indelible pencil works well if the tuber is a little wet.
+After cutting, mark each division with enough information to identify the variety name and (if there are multiples of each variety) which of the plants produced the tuber.
+An indelible pencil works well if the tuber is a little wet.
 Have a small container of water nearby to wet the pencil.
-Some commercial growers sell “Bottle of Ink in a Pencil.”
 One indelible pencil should mark tubers from more than 100 clumps.
 Since indelible pencils are toxic, never put the tip into the mouth.

 The easiest method to mark tubers is to write the name of the variety.
 For long names, one can use a code — but DO NOT LOSE THE CODE!
 Some commercial growers write or stamp a number for each variety.
 In addition, indicate some way (such as with *) any especially good tuber (such as one to use to take cuttings next season).

 After cutting, dipping, and marking the tubers, let them dry.
 Expect to let the tubers dry for about 24 hours for small roots and 24 to 36 hours for medium to large roots.
 Drying time varies depending on temperature and humidity.
 Do not dry the divisions on cement, because cement tends to draw out water and promote shriveling.

 Anyone unsuccessful in working with an indelible pencil can still use a thin indelible marker to name the tubers once they have dried.
 The problem is that these markers do not always write well on tubers.
 Be certain to have several fresh markers and rotate them.
 Some nursery catalogs sell nursery markers, and office supply or drug stores sell less expensive (and sometimes less reliable) markers.
 Indelible pens work only on completely dry tubers.
 When a tuber is wet, the ink spreads and whatever one writes becomes unreadable.